 Mac is an American Board Certified and Texas licensed Prosthetist-Orthotist.
-He has been involved in the profession for more than 40 years, in roles ranging from hospital/institution practice, academia and private practice.
-He has authored and co-authored numerous papers, manuals, and publications and has lectured extensively at the local, state, and national levels.
-Involvement in professional activities includes: initiating the start-up of the current Prosthetic & Orthotic Education Program at Southwestern Medical in Dallas, serving 10 years on the AAOP Texas Chapter Board (2 years as President) and serving 7 years on the National Board of The American Academy of Orthotists and Prosthetists and as it’s President during the 2012-13 term.
+He has been involved in the profession for more than 40 years, in roles ranging from hospital/rehabilitation settings, academia and private practice.
+He has authored and co-authored numerous papers, manuals, and publications and has lectured extensively at the state, national, and international levels.
+Involvement in professional activities includes: initiating the start-up of the current Prosthetic & Orthotic Education Program at Southwestern Medical Center in Dallas, serving 10 years on the AAOP Texas Chapter Board (2 years as President) and serving 7 years on the National Board of The American Academy of Orthotists and Prosthetists and as it’s President during the 2012-13 term.
 He holds degrees in both prosthetics and orthotics and health science and is a Fellow of both the International Society of Prosthetics and Orthotics and The American Academy of Orthotists and Prosthetists.
-He is currently a member of the Professional Issues Council of the Academy and serves on the National O&P Alliance Steering Committee.
+He is currently Chairman of the American Academy’s Public Policy Committee, and serves on the National O&P Alliance Steering Committee.
 Mac and the staff at POA have a patient-centric model of practice with the goal of maximizing the rehabilitation potential of every patient entrusted to their care.
 This is pursued through the ethical implementation of state-of-the-science practice methodologies based upon a “team effort” approach to goal-setting and outcomes.